IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/02-create-a-simple-module/create-a-simple-module.md

 ---
 # Create a simple module

-In this step of the tutorial we will create a new Module Builder Application in Intent Architect, use the Designer to add a template to it, run the Software Factory against this Application to generate a .NET Core C# solution, which we will then finally build in our IDE to generate the Module.
+In this step of the tutorial, we will create a new Module Builder Application in Intent Architect, use the Designer to add a template to it, run the Software Factory against this Application to generate a .NET Core C# solution, and then finally build in our IDE to generate the Module.

 ## Create a new application

-On the home screen click `Create a new module`.
+On the home screen, click `Create a new module`.

 Fill in a `Name` (such as `MyModules`), review/change the `Location` as desired and click `NEXT`.